lotteries-io/lotteries-io.github.io/_application-profiles/lotteries-io-home.md

 [Orders](../concepts/order) may be placed at a resource discovered by navigating the [order-placement](../link-relationships/order-placement) link from the home document.

 ### Order Enumeration and Search
-[Orders](../concepts/order) may be enumerated at a resource discovered by navigating the [orders](../link-relationships/orders) link from the home document.

-Note that the selection of orders that are available to navigate will depend on the authentication information of the client.
-In particular, the [Operator](../concepts/operator) will be able to see all orders whereas an individual [Retailer](../concepts/retailer) will only be able to see those orders submitted and 'owned' by that organisation and no others.

-An [order-search](../link-relationships/order-search) link should also be provided.
+An [order-search](../link-relationships/order-search) link will be provided.
 Again, the results will be constrained by authentication information of the client.

+Orders may be enumerated by simply providing no parameters to the search resource.
+If the client is authenticated as a retailer then the resources returned are implicitly constrained to those that were submitted by the retailer.
+By contrast, a user or client authenticated as the [Operator](../concepts/operator) will be able to see all orders whereas an individual [Retailer](../concepts/retailer) will only be able to see those orders submitted and 'owned' by that organisation and no others.

-Both enumeration and search return a list of links to orders, as described in the [lotteries-io-order](lotteries-io-order) application profile.
+Search return a list of links to orders, as described in the [lotteries-io-order](lotteries-io-order) application profile.

 ## Available Gaming Products